titanturtles/titanturtles.github.io/cybercamp.md

 We will host AFA Summer CyberCamp this year online.
 If you are interested in signing up for summer camp, you can pre-register it here: [Pre-Register for Summer CyberCamp](https://www.zeffy.com/en-US/ticketing/fe028ea7-0826-43de-9c82-d0f2ce49649d).

-It is 100% refundable if you decided to withdraw before the start of the camp.
+It is 100% refundable if you decided to withdraw before July 1st.
+After July 1st, no refund will be given.

 * * *

 ## Schedule:

-Standard Camp: TBD (1 week in June to early August), 2024\
+Standard Camp: June 29 to August 2, 2024\
-Advanced Camp: TBD (1 week in June to early August, right after standard camp), 2024
+Advanced Camp: August 5 to August 9, 2024

 Time: 9am to 2:30pm (PDT)\
 Lunch break (Mon, Tue, Wed, Thur): 11:30am to 12:15pm (PDT)\